Dear CAS Collectors:

 Dear

-and early 50's and she sold Ceramic Arts Studio pieces.
-While unpacking some of
+early 50's and she sold Ceramic Arts Studio pieces.
+While unpacking some of her

 Studio marking.
 It is hard to read but this really looks like a